dormant-chicken/sortty/README.md

 ## Flashing Light Warning

 > [!WARNING]
-> There may be flashing on the screen if fancy bars are used instead of a text-based character, if the terminal text is small, if the bar size is small, or if your GPU is low-end.
+> There may be flashing on the screen if fancy bars are used instead of a text-based character, if the terminal text is small, if the bar size is small, or if your computer is low-end.
 This can be fixed by lowering the size of your terminal, increasing the size of the bars, increasing terminal font size, or increasing the wait delay for the program.

 ## Dependencies